 Sanofi BioGENEius Challenge Canada (SBCC)

-Formerly known as the Connaught Student Biotechnology Exhibition and the Sanofi Aventis BioTalent Challenge, the Sanofi BioGENEius Challenge Canada (SBCC) is intended to encourage students in Canadian high schools, and CEGEP in Quebec, to pursue future studies and careers in the exciting field of biotechnology.
-SBCC programs are being held in 9 regions across Canada by local biotech and educational organizations in partnership with universities, colleges, government and industry.
-The cities that are hosting regional SBCC competitions this year include Vancouver, Alberta, Saskatchewan, Manitoba, Eastern Ontario, Toronto, Southwestern Ontario, Quebec and Atlantic Canada.
+Formerly known as the Connaught Student Biotechnology Exhibition and the Sanofi Aventis BioTalent Challenge, the Sanofi BioGENEius Challenge Canada (SBCC) is intended to encourage young Canadians to pursue future studies and careers in the exciting field of biotechnology.
+SBCC programs are being held in 14 regions across Canada by local biotech and educational organizations in partnership with universities, colleges, government and industry.
+The cities hosting SABC events include Vancouver, Edmonton, Calgary, Saskatoon, Winnipeg, Ottawa, Toronto, London, Montreal, Moncton, Halifax, St. John’s and Charlottetown.

-The program’s national supporters include Sanofi and Sanofi Pasteur, the National Research Council of Canada, the Canadian Institutes of Health Research, Genome Canada and the Government of Canada’s Youth Awareness Program.
+The program’s national supporters include the Sanofi Pasteur and Sanofi Aventis, Government of Canada’s Sector Council Program, the National Research Council Canada, the Canadian Institutes of Health Research, Genome Canada, Canadian Foundation for Innovation and Biotalent Canada.
 Local supporters include universities, colleges, school boards, biotech organizations and industry.
-More than 100 organizations are partnered with Sanofi in supporting this educational outreach initiative.
+More than 100 organizations are partnered with Sanofi-Aventis in supporting this educational outreach initiative.

 Greater Toronto Competition